twinfoundation/federated-catalogue/packages/federated-catalogue-models/docs/reference/interfaces/IComplianceEvidence.md

 > **digestSRI**: `string`

-One or more cryptographic digests, as defined by the hash-expression ABNF grammar defined in the Subresource Integrity specification, Section 3.5: The integrity attribute.
+One or more cryptographic digests, as defined by the hash-expression ABNF grammar defined in the Sub-resource Integrity specification, Section 3.5: The integrity attribute.

 ***